 Drawing from the Profile, Komen North Central Alabama has identified the following funding priority areas:

-I. Improve access to low-cost or free breast screening programs for all women within every county of the affiliate service area, especially the underserved, under/uninsured, African American, and Hispanic populations.
+I. Improve access to low-cost or free breast screening programs for all women within every county of the affiliate service area, especially the underserved, under/uninsured, and African American populations.
 Priority given to projects that:

 1.)
 Provide low-cost and free mammograms and clinical breast exams for the target populations AND define a path to treatment for those who need it.